Health-RI/The-FAIR-Metroline/pages/metroline_steps/pre_fair_assessment.md

     </td>
   </tr>
     <tr>
-        <td><b>The FIP Wizard</b></td>
+        <td><a href="https://fip-wizard.ds-wizard.org/">FIP Wizard</a></td>
         <td>
             A FAIR Implementation Profile (FIP) is a community’s collective choice of technologies to implement the FAIR principles.
 The FIP Wizard captures these choices through a questionnaire and publishes them as machine-readable, open data.
 This promotes reuse, saves effort and fosters standardisation across communities.
         </td>
         <td>
-            To use the FIP Wizard, create an account and review the user guide to understand the system and workflow.
+            To use the FIP Wizard, create an account and review the <a href="https://gofair-foundation.github.io/gofair-wiki/docs/fip/content.html">user guide</a> to understand the system and workflow.
 The wizard provides operates as a question-answer form to fill out.
             <br><br>
-            See Funder Step: Creating a FAIR Implementation Profile (FIP) for more details.
+            See <a href="creating_a_fair_implementation_profile">Funder Step: Creating a FAIR Implementation Profile (FIP)</a> for more details.
         </td>
         <td>
             <ul>